glowinthedark/js-media-browser/README.md

 This is a purely client-side web client which connects to a [caddy server](https://caddyserver.com/) via HTTP.

-<sup>The media browser can also be used with other HTTP servers but in that case an static `index.json` file must be provided in the folders to be browsed.
-For details see the [Implementation](#implementation) section below. </sup>
+<sup>Mediabro can also work with other HTTP servers then a static `index.json` file must be present in each folder that needs to be browsed.
+For details on how to generate the static files see the [Implementation](#implementation) section below. </sup>

 An example `/etc/caddy/Caddyfile` for caddy server: